-Girls in the Physics Classroom: Review of Research on Girls’ Participation in Physics
+Girls in the Physics Classroom: A review of the research on girls’ participation in physics

 This review by Patricia Murphy and Elizabeth Whitelegg of the Open University aims to consolidate current understanding of the problem and to identify from existing research the reasons why girls choose not to continue studying physics.
 It also identifies the strategies that have succeeded in increasing the number of girls studying physics post-16.